Yuan-Meng/personal_website/content/posts/mle_interviews.md

 > <span style="background-color: #FDB515">"Project" is the word many organizations use to coordinate efforts which move the needle of a specific business goal.</span> --- Gergely Orosz (2023), <em>The Software Engineer's Guidebook</em>.

+### Mini Design Review

-I think of the ML System Design interview as a mini design review for an ML project.
+I think of the ML system design interview as a mini design review for an ML project.
 You first need to understand how the model moves the needle of a business goal (and push back if it doesn't), how success is measured, which users will see the model's predictions on which surfaces, what the system requirements are (e.g., latency, throughput, SLA), and how to translate the business problem into an ML problem with the right objective(s).
 Then, dive deep into how to develop (training data + label generation, features), evaluate (offline, online), and serve the model (e.g., data + feature + training + serving + monitoring pipelines) at web scale.

 You need to drive the interview in an organized manner to cover all bases in 45 minutes or 1 hour, while also attuning to the interviewer's preferences --- some focus on model architectures or feature ideas, others on ML infra and the end-to-end ML system.
 Think of them as design reviewers and meet their requests to get buy-in: Discuss modeling ideas from papers and your experience if they want model details, or draw a system diagram if they ask for the end-to-end architecture.